-Jalapeño Peppers Frequently Asked Questions
+Jalapeño Pepper Plants Frequently Asked Questions

-Yes, there are several benefits to growing jalapeno plants in pots instead of in the ground.
+Yes, there are several benefits to growing jalapeno pepper plants in pots instead of in the ground.
 Here are a few reasons:

 - Space: If you have limited space or no garden bed, growing jalapeno plants in pots is a great option.
 You can grow jalapenos in small pots and even place them on a windowsill or balcony.